Photo Gallery Click to view

 Speaking after the competition Noah said: “It was a spectacle to both watch and be a part of, competing for the first time as an adult.
 You can really feel the weight of the moment when under the lights or on the centre stage.”

 The final day was the turn of Madison to compete in Patterns, Sparring and Special Technique.
 She performed her pattern with strength and fantastic technique, however the judges went the way of her opposition.
 Onto sparring where she fought against a strong girl from Kyrgyzstan.
 Using her flexibility and kicking ability, she tried to keep her opponent away.
 Another student making her International sparring debut, she did not back down and took home a bronze medal, with her opponent going on to win the division.
 This was a great stepping stone in her Taekwon-Do journey and sets her up well for the future.
+Finally it was time for her to compete in special technique Madison progressed through the qualifier after hitting the board with the flying high kick.
+She narrowly missed the flying turning kick which left the flying side kick to go.
+Madison was the only one in the category to clear the hurdles with her jump, but just couldn’t get the side kick in before landing, leaving her just outside the medal positions.

+Madison enjoyed the trip, saying: “Going to the World Games was an incredible experience and to compete on the main stage was both exciting and terrifying all at once!
 It was really cool to explore Korea with our group from the UK and to see the birthplace of Taekwon-Do.
 It was an amazing trip I will never forget and we made some really fun memories.
 I am so very proud and honoured to have been offered the opportunity to go.”

+With the competition finished, everyone settled in for a last night of celebration and reflection before the long journey back home.
 It was a great experience and privilege to visit the birthplace of Taekwon-Do.
 Everyone will have learnt valuable lessons which will serve them well for future competitions.

 “It was a fantastic experience, and especially humbling to be able to compete in the birth country of Taekwon-Do.
 It was a great opportunity to learn new things and reflect on how I can better myself as a Taekwon-Do practitioner.” said Leighton on reflection of the event.